 If you want to leave an inheritance to your children, a brokerage account can offer unique tax benefits from an estate planning perspective.

 Assets in a brokerage account will receive “stepped-up” cost basis when passed to heirs; meaning the securities in the account will be valued as of the date of your death instead of your cost basis for tax purposes, which is typically much lower if held for a long time.
-Assets receiving this “step-up” treatment will also be taxed at more favorable long-term capital gains rates, regardless of the actual holding period.
+Assets receiving this “step-up” treatment will also be taxed at lower long-term capital gains rates, regardless of the actual holding period.
 As this is not a type of retirement account, there are no requirements for you – or your heirs – to take distributions.

 Control taxes in retirement